highcharts/connectors-morningstar/docs/connectors/morningstar/dws-time-series-connector.md

 The `DWSTimeSeriesConnector` allows you to fetch most recent data from up to 25 securities per one request.

 You can fetch time series data of various kinds.
-For more details regarding availalbe categories and dataPoints, see [Morningstar’s Time Series API].
+For more details regarding available categories and dataPoints, see [Morningstar’s Time Series API].

+The `category` and `dataPoint` values can be directly extracted from the request path, where the two path segments immediately after `time-series/v1/` represent them, e.g. in `.../time-series/v1/performance/growth/`, performance is the `category` and growth is the `dataPoint`.

 Example of fetching Time Series data: